 - A donation of $45 provides one three-day workshop for one pastor,

 - $450 provides one three-day workshop for 10-15 pastors, and

 - $1800 provides a complete series of four workshops for 10-15 pastors.

 - Thsy is one-third of the cost for me to go and teach a workshop!

 Leonel De La Rosa lives in Belize and serves in NICARAGUA.
 His wife’s name is Dinora.
 He is scheduled to teach a new series of four workshops in Managua, NICARAGUA beginning in January 2020.

-Will you pray that God will raise up new donors to fund our National Missionary Partners?
+Will you pray that God would raise up new donors to fund our National Missionary Partners?

 Perhaps in response, God will speak to someone about the spiritual poverty and subsequent need for sound theology in this region where there is still much religious syncretism such as Haitian Vodou, Cuban Santeria, Brazilian Umbanda and Peruvian huacas, as well as errant Prosperity theology.